 By Shane Lucero | Rugby’s Rescue House

-Brews for Rescues is a family-friendly beer festival that will be held at Yamaguchi Park and will feature a community dog walk, fun dog show, live music by the Elder Grown, vendors and, of course, an unlimited beer tasting with some of the region’s best breweries.
+Brews for Rescues Beer Fest is family- and dog-friendly and is raising funds for local dog rescue Rugby’s Rescue House.
+There will be a dog walk, dog show, live music by the Pagosa Blues Rats band, food trucks and, of course, an unlimited beer tasting with some of the region’s best breweries.

-Tickets for the unlimited beer tasting are $40, which will allow you access to sample over 40 different beers from some of your favorite breweries such as Eddyline, Riff Raff, Tommyknocker, Ska, Carver’s Brewing, Pagosa Brewing, The Breakroom, Red River Brewing, Mancos Brewing, Square Peg Brewerks, Lauter Haus, Marble Brewing and more.
+Tickets for the unlimited beer tasting are $30, which will allow you access to sample more than 40 different beers from some of your favorite breweries.

 Rugby’s Rescue is a volunteer- and donation-based organization.
-They do not receive any federal or state funding.
+It does not receive any federal or state funding.
 The organization is based on fundraising and donations of many forms.
-Of course, attending events such as Brews for Rescues helps, but you can also donate time, in-kind donations such as dog toys, blankets and towels, and even sign up to be a foster parent for puppies or tired mammas.
+Of course, attending events such as Brews for Rescues helps, but you can also donate time; in-kind donations such as dog toys, blankets and towels; and even sign up to be a foster parent for puppies or tired mamas.
 Fostering dogs is a great way to help socialize, train and help an animal become more adoptable.
 Fostering is also a great option for those who are not ready for a full-time commitment of having a lifelong pet, but can help out from time to time.